Research and Creative InterestsPhotojournalism Ethics, Experiental learning,

 His teaching areas include photojournalism, graphic communication and publication design, the mass media’s role in society, and the reporting of HIV/AIDS and healthcare.
 He is a Herbert Frederic Lieber Distinguished Teaching Professor.

 Since 1990, Dr. Kelly has participated in a series of projects in South Asia and East Africa aimed at strengthening the practice of journalism and the ties between mass media newsrooms and journalism departments at universities.
-He has traveled to South Asia (Bangladesh, India, Nepal, Pakistan, and Sri Lanka) twelve times and to Africa (Morocco, Tanzania, Uganda, Kenya, and Ethiopia) eight times.
+He has traveled to South Asia (Bangladesh, India, Nepal, Pakistan, and Sri Lanka) twelve times and to Africa (Morocco, Tanzania, Uganda, Kenya, and Ethiopia) nine times.
 In 1998 he spent his sabbatical at the Open University of Sri Lanka where he wrote a textbook to help journalists there use the Internet.
-Last summer he took 10 Media School students to Kampala, Uganda where they reported on HIV/AIDS in Africa for the Daily Monitor newspaper.
+Last summer he took 12 Media School students to Kampala, Uganda where they reported on HIV/AIDS in Africa for the Daily Monitor newspaper.